 We should be looking to reduce the exorbitant fees for everyone, not just disabled people.
 Imagine you have a family of five needing to renew leave to remain.
 We're talking about £8,000.
 If you are renewing a family and private life visa, there is every possibility you are doing a very low paid job.
 There is a system of fee waivers but they make hen's teeth look abundant.
 You basically have to prove you are destitute - and that means not being able to afford anywhere to live.
-But often they will have slapped bail conditions on you tying you to a particular address.
-How are people supposed to resolve that conundrum?
+But often they will have slapped bail conditions on people's stories, we can show this is fair.